zhendrikse/tdd/tdd-katas/vending-machine/vending-machine-typescript/README.md

 After extending the choice and can types, the test jumps to green.

-In order to make the configuration more similar with the previous test, we can add a similar line to our current test and vice versa:
+To make the configuration more similar with the previous test, we can add a similar line to our current test and vice versa:

 ```typescript